asciamanna/asciamanna.github.io/_drafts/demanding-predictability.md

 tags: ['agile development', 'anti-patterns']
 ---

 One of the main reasons software organizations want to adopt agile ways of working is to become more predictable.
 Software drives businesses and businesses want to know when products will be delivered, the funding and personnel required to meet organizational goals, etc. The problem with how I see this being realized in the industry is that the vast majority of these companies have not made the cultural and organizational shifts to fundamentally change the way they work.
 Trying to demand predictability from teams creating software, which is uncertain and unpredictable by its nature, is a recipe for disaster.
-Often I tell organizations if they embrace agile ways of working, push authority to self-organizing software development teams and focus on continuous improvement they are likely to become more predictable, but this is not "predictability" as these organizations currently understand it.
+Often I tell organizations if they embrace agile ways of working, push authority to self-organizing software development teams and focus on continuous improvement they are likely to become more predictable.
+But I will caution that this is not "predictability" as these organizations currently understand it.
 <!-- more -->

 It sounds like a riddle, but adopting agile practices that embrace the unpredictable and uncertain nature of knowledge work will enable organizations to better plan and address the challenges of the work.
 According to [the 14th Annual State of Agile Report](https://stateofagile.com/#ufh-i-615706098-14th-annual-state-of-agile-report/7027494), 39% of respondents adopted agile to become more predictable.
 Without understanding how they need to shed their old ways of planning and predicting they will be undermining their own efforts to improve the way they deliver value to their customers.

 <img class="img-responsive" src="/img/reasons-for-adopting-agile.png" />

+When software organizations focus first on achieving predictability without achieving real agility, they are unwittingly pushes their development teams further away from being predictable.

 ## Agile is Adaptive Not Predictive